jaketracey/blog/content/blog/virtual-reality-accessibility/index.md

 ### Applications that can be used in sitting or standing mode should provide a setting to enable users to perform all interactions and access information from a fixed position.

 Interestingly, this is exactly what this guideline does.
 Oculus has supported both sitting and standing modes so having a guideline defining specifically that all interactions and information should be accessible from a fixed position is perfect.
-In the future, I hope that all applications can be used from a seated position with the help of accessible UIs, such as external controllers or eye tracking to faciliate movement and interactions for users with mobility issues.
+In the future, I hope that all applications can be used from a seated position with the help of accessible UIs, such as external controllers or eye tracking to facilitate movement and interactions for users with mobility issues.

 ## Standards adoption